 - Trust lines are shared between two addresses.
 The owner reserve can apply to one or both of the addresses, depending on whether the fields that address controls are in their default state.
 See Contributing to the Owner Reserve for details.

-- A single SignerList counts as 3 to 10 objects for purposes of the owner reserve, depending on how many members it has.
+- Without the MultiSignReserve amendment, a single SignerList counts as 3 to 10 objects for purposes of the owner reserve, depending on how many members it has.
+With the MultiSignReserve amendment enabled, a single SignerList counts as 1 object for purposes of the owner reserve, regardless of the number of members it has.
 See also: SignerLists and Reserves.

 - Held Payments (Escrow) are owned by the address that placed them.

 - Payment Channels are owned by the address that created them.